Spinach and feta stuffed chicken breasts are what low carb dreams are made off. These are easy to make and beyond delicious!

 I don’t often make stuffed chicken breasts.
 The recipes always sound (and of course look) good.
 However, for some reason, I just thought they were too much work and not worth the effort.
 Well I was wrong.

 I got this super fresh feta cheese over the weekend.
 I wanted to use it in a recipe other than my mason jar salads so I went to my facebook page and asked for some recipe ideas.
-There were many suggestions but the one that caught my eye was stuffing the chicken breast with feta and spinach – hence a Greek stuffed chicken breast.
+There were many suggestions but the one that caught my eye spinach and feta stuffed chicken.
+Anything with feta is beta!
 So I decided to put my reservations about stuffing a chicken breast aside and try it out.

 Many recipes called for cutting a pocket into the chicken breast for the “stuffing”.
 This method did not appeal to me because I prefer to have my chicken breast pounded into thinner cutlet style pieces.
 I don’t know I just think they cook better that way.
 Then I found this stuffed chicken breast recipe by Skinnytaste.
 Instead of “stuffing” the chicken she spreads the mixture onto a thin cutlet then rolls up.
 I used this method and it worked perfectly.
 The chicken cooked evenly and was nice and moist.